mariodivece/blog/2017-12-23-rpi-yocto-rocko/README.md

 ```bash
 bitbake -g [package] && cat pn-depends.dot | grep -v -e '-native' | grep -v digraph | grep -v -e '-image' | awk '{print $1}' | sort | uniq
 ```
+You can check out more useful commands here: https://elinux.org/Bitbake_Cheat_Sheet

 For a package to be installed in your image it has to get into the ```IMAGE_INSTALL``` variable some way or another.
 See the example image recipes for some common conventions.